BPDanek/semantic-web-mining/README.md

 -------------------------------------------------------

 ## Run Flask App:
-1. Navigate to folder containing echsrv.py (flask app)
+1. Navigate to folder containing echosrv.py (flask app in /flaskplay/)
     a.
 If you do not have flask installed run: pip install flask
 2. RUN: